 One of the more effective ways of treating TMJ teeth grinding is to have the patient wear a TMJ mouthguard, which helps keep everything in alignment and alleviates symptoms.
 If the TMJ was caused by involuntary teeth grinding, then restorative dental work can help build the teeth back up to their original size and shape.

 If the information we gather shows that a patient has improper jaw alignment, we will begin conservative therapy by creating a custom orthotic appliance to hold the patient’s jaw in proper alignment.
 The patient will wear the orthotic for three months to stabilize the bite.

 We can then determine whether the orthotic alleviated symptoms and if further therapy is necessary.
-A patient may need no more therapy, or he may wear the orthotic as maintenance for the rest of his life.
+A patient may need no more therapy, or he or she may wear the orthotic as maintenance for the rest of life.
 Orthodontics, restoration of tooth arches, or bite adjustment may also be advised.

 Botox for TMJ Treatment

 Botox has been traditionally used to treat fine lines and wrinkles on the face.
 Over the past few years, it’s been showing great promise in treatment of TMJ.
 Several scientific studies are confirming what dentists have already known: Botox works extremely well in treating TMJ issues.

 Botox is injected into the facial muscles that are afflicted with discomfort and soreness.
 This will affect only the immediate areas of your face that were injected.
 It relieves jaw tension and TMJ issues for many people.
 Headaches, teeth grinding, and even lockjaw can be minimized.
 Ask our office for more information to see if Botox is right for you.